Azure/fta-cloudarchitecture/docs/cloud-fundamentals.md

   additional compute workers and removing unnecessary compute workers can be achieved without upstream systems needing to be aware of the scaling.

+There are some key approaches that we use in the cloud to take advantage of loose coupling.

+One approach is to use request queuing and batching.
+This can be done as the basis of a whole solution's design (e.g. the [web-queue-worker architecture style]), or you can adopt queues at strategic points within any architecture.

+> 📖 Read more about queuing in
+> [Azure Well-Architected Framework - App design for performance efficiency].

+Another approach for a loosely coupled solution architecture is the [Event-driven architecture style].
+In these architectures, subcomponents or microservices publish events, and other parts of the system listen to those events and perform their own actions independently.

+> 📖 Read more in the [Azure Well-Architected Framework - Performance efficiency pillar] and
-> 📖 Read more in [Application Architecture Guide - Minimize coordination].
+> [Application Architecture Guide - Minimize coordination].

 ## Eventual consistency